mamo296/ict_302/learning_journal.md

 ### 10/20/2019: Week 8
 This week we did a collaborative slideshow about different CMS's.
 My assigned CMS was MediaWiki.
 As someone who enjoys reading Wikipedia and has edited it, I found this interesting.
 There was also an assignment to compare Hugo, WordPress, and another CMS (which I chose Wix).
 In creating a Wix account in order to properly compare it, I may actually keep the account for documenting some of my learning/reading in blog format.

+### 10/27/2019: Week 9
+Alison
+IAAP: International Assc. of Accessibility Professionals alt text in html <a> tag is for the visually impaired